Skip to content

 How To Eliminate Vocal Tics

-• Vocal tics – also known as vocal fillers, sometimes vias – are unnecessary sounds or words that litter your speaking voice, either your every-day voice or your presenting voice.
+Vocal tics – also known as vocal fillers, sometimes vias – are unnecessary sounds or words that you should consider eliminating from your speaking voice, either your every-day voice or your presenting voice.

-Adding tics to your every-day voice is something you’ve acquired over time, because of your culture or heritage, society in general, or – my sincere apologies for the insult – sheer laziness.
+Adding tics to your every-day voice is something all of us have acquired over time, because of our culture or heritage, society in general, or – my sincere apologies for the insult – sheer laziness.

 • A lack of clarity on what you want to say, or